 Travel insurance is a must.
 Health care facilities are improving in Ulaanbaatar and provincial capitals but in serious medical emergencies, you may require evacuation to Beijing or Seoul.
 The number to call for an ambulance is 103.

 The NHS site recommends visitors to have seasonal flu vaccine, MMR (measles, mumps & rubella), as well as vaccines required for occupational risk of exposure, lifestyle risks and underlying medical conditions.
 The CDC site recommends visitors to have MMR (measles, mumps & rubella), diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.

 Food and Drink

-Vaccinations against tuberculosis and hepatitis B are recommended.
+Vaccinations against Hepatitis A and Tetanus are advised.
 Take care around dogs as rabies is prevalent.
 Any bite from a dog should be immediately treated at a hospital.
 Hypothermia is a risk in winter; visitors should dress warmly and in layers.
-Injuries caused by a fall from a horse are common among foreign tourists in summer, inexperienced riders should insist on riding a nomhon moir (calm horse).
+Injuries caused by a fall from a horse are common among foreign tourists in summer.